y33-j3T/WIX1002-Fundamentals-of-Programming/L7/README.md

-# Lesson 7 - File Input and Output
+# Lab 7 - File Input and Output

 #### Q1 Store table into a binary file & read from it